| |

 This post may contain affiliate links which won’t change your price but will share a commission.

-Cranberry Vodka Slush combines cranberry juice and vodka with frozen orange juice, frozen lemonade, red jello, and sugared cranberries.
+Cranberry Vodka Slush combines cranberry juice and vodka with orange juice, lemonade, red jello, and sugared cranberries.
 This simple recipe will brighten up your holiday gatherings, and your guests will be begging for the recipe!
 Cheers!

 The Holidays are such a special time of year for me.
 SO many amazing memories of my childhood, and I’m blessed to have had an abundance of love from a great big family.
 Christmas time was always a sacred time of year and still is, thanks to the example of my parents.

 My mom did a lot of prep for the holidays, stacking her freezer full of all the “goodies”, in her words.
 She made batches and batches of cookies, peanut butter balls, peanut brittle, and holiday cocktails she could store in the infamous “buckets” (aka ice cream containers).
-When we gathered, we enjoyed her Frozen Vodka Slush, Frozen Grasshoppers, Frozen Kahlúa Cocktails, and this Cranberry Vodka Slush, among many other things.
-Her kids are still making these concoctions for their families, me included!

-Ingredients needed for Cranberry Vodka Slush:
+Ingredients needed for Cranberry Vodka Slush Recipe:

 • Red Jello – You’ll need a 3 oz. package of red jello, any flavor.
 If you can find cranberry, use that, but I normally find strawberry works well too.
 You DO want some sort of RED jello though.